The Advanced Photon Source

 FAQs about the APS Upgrade

-After 25 years of leading scientific discoveries, Argonne’s Advanced Photon Source (APS) will undergo an extensive upgrade that will keep the light source facility at the forefront of global X-ray science for the next quarter century and beyond.
-During the year-long installation period of the new electron storage ring, all operations, including scientific experiments, will pause.
+Argonne’s Advanced Photon Source (APS) is undergoing a comprehensive upgrade that will keep the light source facility at the forefront of global X-ray science for the next quarter century and beyond.
+During the installation and commissioning period of the new electron storage ring, all operations, including scientific experiments, have paused.

-Below is a series of Frequently Asked Questions (FAQ) about the APS Upgrade and the future of the facility, as recorded during Q&A sessions with the APS User community May 2021, November 2021 and May 2022.
+Below is a series of Frequently Asked Questions (FAQ) about the APS Upgrade and the future of the facility, as recorded during Q&A sessions with the APS User community.
 The latest information about the APS Upgrade is available at the project website.

 PROJECT SCOPE AND SCHEDULE